 The findings show expecting industry to voluntary invest in resources to prevent the availability of CSAM has been an ineffective strategy, and points to a need for governments at a global scale to impose meaningful regulation that prioritizes the protection and privacy of children and survivors.

 Read the Report

-- Project Arachnid has detected and verified more than 5.4 million images and has issued removal notices to more than 760 ESPs world-wide.
+Over three years, Project Arachnid detected and verified more than 5.4 million images.

 - The vast majority of CSAM detected by Project Arachnid is not physically hosted on the dark web.
 However, the dark web does act as the main conduit for directing individuals on where to find it on the clear web.

 - Close to half of all media detections (48%) are linked to a file-hosting service operated by one French telecommunications company — Free.fr.